jackoske/jackoske/README.md

 Passionate about technology, with a focus on AI, web development, and embedded systems.
 I love exploring the intersection of design and technology to create innovative solutions.

 *My public github is a WIP!
-I've written some horrbile code in my time but Im getting better!*
+I've written some horrbile code in my time but Im getting better!
+Slowly better day by day*

 ---